NoelleSimp/TCL/characters/pyro/amber.md

 | CD | 12s |
 | Energy Cost | 40 |
 | Frames | 135 |

+* Does 18 waves total over 2 seconds in the center of the Aoe.
+* 12 of the waves cover approximately a circle half the size of the marker.
+* 4 waves cover the entire marker.
+* The random arrow distribution in Amber's burst makes the reaction potential of her burst as the trigger very inconsistent.
+* Applies 1A worth of pyro 6 times, following normal ICD rules.
 {% endtab %}
 {% endtabs %}